 Some clubs may have paid employees including coaches.
-These clubs should also consider all relevant Government guidance for employers when considering their plans for the period of the pandemic.
+These clubs should also consider and implement all relevant Government guidance for employers.

 Vaccinations

 At this stage, the fact that someone is partially or fully vaccinated against COVID-19 does not change what COVID-19 restrictions apply to them.